mroman42/left-do/readme.md

 Haskell's bind is left-associative, but Haskell's do-notation (Kleisli composition) is right-associative.
-This is an implementation of both left and right do-notation for arbitrary monads in Racket.
+This is an implementation of both left and right do-notation for arbitrary monad-like constructions in Racket.

 Of course, left and right-associative do-notation coincide for any monad, but there are some constructions -- like probabilistic normalization -- that do not